Decorating with yellow – 20 ways to use this sunshine shade

 'Quince is a particularly versatile and adaptable shade, finding natural matches with all manner of contrasting shades.
 It’s also just as happy to exist in harmony with other bold yellow tones, such as Saffron and Olive,' says Rebecca Elderfield, Product and Services Director at Neptune.
 'Saffron is our "true" yellow – it’s neither pastel-toned nor too bright.
 Olive, meanwhile, is a traditional green with a yellow undercurrent just perfect for pairing with Quince.
 Together, these three colors create a joyful sunshine palette.'

-What colors go well with yellow?
+What color go really well with yellow?

-'Yellow is the perfect partner for all kinds of colors, from its color wheel neighbors of greens and orange to it opposing shades of pinks and plums,' says Sara Bird.
+'Yellow is the perfect partner for all kinds of colors, from its color wheel neighbors of greens and orange to its opposing shades of pinks and plums,' says Sara Bird.
 'A pretty combination can be seen if matched with white, and it even works well with bold blacks for a dynamic and striking statement.'

 'If you’re unsure where to begin with decorating with yellow then we’d always recommend starting small.
-It might be a mustard velvet throw, a citrus-hued candle or an ochre rug for a splash of color underfoot,' advises Lou Graham, Co-Owner of Graham & Green.
+It might be a mustard velvet throw, a citrus-hued candle or an ochre rug for a splash of color underfoot,' advises Lou Graham, Co-owner of Graham & Green.

 Can you decorate with yellow in a kitchen?